-Debt instruments are classified as follows:
+Financial instruments are classified as follows:

 - Amortized cost Assets that are held for collection of contractual cash flows where those cash flows are solely payments of principal and interest are measured at amortized cost.
-Interest revenue is calculated using the effective interest method and gains or losses arising from impairment, foreign exchange and derecognition are recognized in comprehensive income.
-Financial assets measured at amortized cost are comprised of cash and cash equivalents, SaskCentral liquidity and Concentra Bank term deposits, portfolio bonds, member loans receivable, and accounts receivable balances. - Mandatorily at fair value through profit or loss Assets that do not meet the criteria to be measured at amortized cost, or fair value through other comprehensive income, are measured at fair value through profit or loss.
-All interest income and changes in the financial assets' carrying amount are recognized in comprehensive income.
+Interest revenue is calculated using the effective interest method and gains or losses arising from impairment, foreign exchange and derecognition are recognized in the statement of comprehensive income.
+Financial assets measured at amortized cost are comprised of cash and cash equivalents, SaskCentral liquidity and Concentra Bank term deposits, portfolio bonds, members' loans receivable, and accounts receivable balances. - Mandatorily at fair value through profit or loss Assets that do not meet the criteria to be measured at amortized cost, or fair value through other comprehensive income, are measured at fair value through profit or loss.
+All interest income and changes in the financial assets' carrying amount are recognized in the statement of comprehensive income.

 The Credit Union measures all equity investments at fair value.
-Changes in fair value are recorded in comprehensive income.
-Equity investments measured at fair value through profit or loss are comprised of SaskCentral shares, Concentra Bank preferred shares, National Consulting shares, and other equity investments.
+Changes in fair value are recorded in the statement of comprehensive income.
+Equity investments measured at fair value through profit or loss are comprised of SaskCentral shares, Concentra Bank preferred shares (fully redeemed in 2024), National Consulting shares, and other equity investments.

-Refer to Note 20 for more information about financial instruments held by the Credit Union, their measurement basis, and their carrying amount.
+Refer to Note 19 for more information about financial instruments held by the Credit Union, their measurement basis, and their carrying amount.